vzsoares/chess-timer-clock/README.md

 1. **Configure Time Settings**:

     - Set initial time for both players
     - Choose increment or delay if desired
     - Select any additional options

 2. **Start the Clock**:

     - Press the start button or spacebar
     - Tap your timer after making a move to switch to your opponent's time

 3. **During Play**:

     - Pause/resume as needed
     - Reset the clock for a new game
     - Adjust settings at any time

 ### Desktop Controls

-- **Space Bar**: Start/Pause the timer
+- **Space Bar**: Toggle player turn
-- **Left Arrow Key**: Switch to left player's time
-- **Right Arrow Key**: Switch to right player's time
 - **R Key**: Reset the clock
 - **Mouse Click**: Click on a player's side to switch to the other player's time